phantomaton-ai/garreygoosey/garreygoosey.md

 # Example panels

-Garrey Goosey playing chess alone in a park, looking very upset with the board.

 ![Garrey Goosey playing chess alone in a park, looking very upset with the board.](chess.png)

-Garrey Goosey fishing on a little boat in the rain.

 ![Garrey Goosey fishing on a little boat in the rain.](fishing.png)

-Garrey Goosey taking a swing at golf and missing wildly.

 ![Garrey Goosey taking a swing at golf and missing wildly.](golf.png)